snap-one/docs-driverworks-proxyprotocol/README.md

+# WARNING - CONTENT NOW DEPRECATED

+The content from this repository has been broken down into multiple smaller repositories, each focussed on one proxy.
+For the complete list, please [see the main landing page for Driverworks](https://github.com/snap-one/docs-driverworks?tab=readme-ov-file#driverWorks_proxy_documentation)

-# Driverworks Proxy/Protocol Guide - Source Markdown
+## Driverworks Proxy/Protocol Guide - Source Markdown

 ![Documentation deployed?][image-1]